Skip to main content

 ERC Advanced Grants

-• Nuno Maulide, University of Vienna, with the project C-HANCE - "Carbon-Hydrogen bond activation via a new charge control approach", which aims to revolutionize the way organic chemists look at the C-H bond, omnipresent in the fields of biology and chemistry, with a widespread impact on the transformation of compounds and their synthesis methods;
+• Nuno Maulide, University of Vienna, with the C-HANCE project – “Carbon-Hydrogen bond activation via a new charge control approach”, which aims to revolutionize the way organic chemists view the C-H bond, omnipresent in the fields of biology and chemistry, with a widespread impact on the transformation of compounds and their synthesis methods;

-• Paula Mendes, University of Birmingham, with the project GLYCANREAD - "New frontiers in glycan recognition and detection", which has the ability to cross several areas such as biotechnology, chemistry and materials to obtain new biosensors, with an impact on diagnostic and therapeutic approaches.
+• Paula Mendes, University of Birmingham, with the GLYCANREAD project – “New frontiers in glycan recognition and detection, which has the capacity to cross various fields such as biotechnology, chemistry, and materials to obtain new biosensors, with an impact on diagnostic and therapeutic approaches.